Tuesday, April 13, 2010

 > Hey Captain,

-> Jessica tells me she thinks she left a tripod behind the driver's
+> Jessica tells me she thinks she left a tripod behind the driver's> side bench seat inside the tripod.
+Could you guys take a peek when you get a

 > chance.This would have happened in Monday's CLP run from Normandy.